MicrosoftDocs/learn/learn-pr/azure/arm-test/includes/3-exercise-what-if.md

 In this exercise, you'll deploy an Azure Resource Manager (ARM) template.
 You'll use a template from a sample repository.
 The template contains a Virtual Network (VNet).
 A sandbox subscription will be used to ensure your own subscription isn't affected.
 Once the deployment is complete, you'll then deploy a template that is slightly different:

-1. A change od address space in a virtual subnet
+1. A change of address space in a virtual subnet
 1. An additional Subnet in the virtual network

 The second deployment will include the *what-if* operation in order to review the expected changes.